See the top 10 business pests

 Rentokil offers a call-out service to treat fleas and other pest problems in the home.
 Our service is fast, effective and offers the highest level of safety for your family and pets.

-If you think you have fleas in your home, call Rentokil at 1-877-690-2115 or by using our online contact form to schedule a free site inspection and to discuss possible treatments.
+If you think you have fleas in your home, call Rentokil at 1-877-690-2115 or by using our online contact form to schedule a free estimate and to discuss possible treatments.